MarcinTomasz/Chat_app/README.md

-This is chat app.
+This is a chat app.
 The back-end is written in Rust, the front-end is vanilla JS, CSS, HTML.

+The app has no persistence, so messages disappear when app is closed.